Initially, CBD was touted as the go-to remedy for almost every ailment. Today, we know better.

 If you want to try CBD flower for pain, Mr. Hemp Flower offers organically grown CBD hemp flower strains rich in cannabinoids and terpenes.
 Some of our best strains are Cheese (17.8% CBD) and Bubba Kush (14% CBD).

 We offer both indica and sativa strains containing moderate to high CBD content and primary terpenes like myrcene, caryophyllene, pinene, and limonene.

 For a complete list of the best CBD flower strains for pain relief, check out this article.

 CBD from Hemp vs. CBD from Marijuana

-CBD is naturally found in both industrial hemp and marijuana, which are plant variates of the same cannabis species, Cannabis sativa.
+CBD is naturally found in hemp and marijuana, which are plant variates of the same cannabis species, Cannabis sativa.

-The answer is simple; there is no difference between CBD from hemp and CBD from marijuana.
-The chemical structure of the compound is the same.
+Chemically, there is no difference between CBD from hemp and CBD from marijuana.
+The chemical structure of the compound is the same in both sources.

 CBD Extraction Methods